BubblyBeaver/GettingandCleaningData_CourseProject/README.md

 GettingandCleaningData_CourseProject
 ====================================
-##Getting and Cleaning Data Project
+##Repo for the submission of the course project for Getting and Cleaning Data Coursera course

 Michelle Mengxi Li

-##Repo for the submission of the course project for Getting and Cleaning Data Coursera course

 ###Overview